 Highlights of Cancellation Insurance:

-– More than 14 days prior to the start of camp: Full Refund of all monies paid (less the $50 Insurance fee and the registration fee).
+More than 14 days before the start of camp: Full Refund of all monies paid (less the $50 Insurance fee and the registration fee).

-– Less than 14 days prior to the start of camp: Camp credit for all camp fees paid (less the $50 Insurance fee and the registration fee) valid through the following camp summer.
+Less than 14 days before the start of camp: Camp credit for all camp fees paid (less the $50 Insurance fee and the registration fee) valid through the following camp summer.

-– Once Camp Begins: In the event of injury (must be documented with a note from your personal camp doctor) A pro rated credit will be issued for any Wilson Collegiate Tennis Camp through the following year.
+Once Camp Begins: In the event of injury (must be documented with a note from your camp doctor) A pro-rated credit will be issued for any Wilson Collegiate Tennis Camp through the following year.